lilyball/textmate-bundles/Review/Bundles/GetBundles.tmbundle/Support/help.markdown

 * I try to filter one repository, but it is empty.
 Why?
 >  It could happen that one repository is down or not accessible.
 In this case, the script will skip it.
 If the list is completely empty, it is very likely that you are not connected to the internet.
 Also ensure that you have cleared the search field.

-* I press the Help button but no "Help" is shown.
-Why?
->  Due to an internal issue, the script has to call the bundle's "Help" command by using AppleScript.
-This AppleScript only works properly if you have enabled access for assistive devices in "System Preferences" > "Universal Access" > "Enable access for assistive devices". <button onclick='TextMate.system("open /System/Library/PreferencePanes/UniversalAccessPref.prefPane/",null)'>Click to open that pane</button>

-* The computer beeps if I press the Help button.
-Why?
->  Due to an internal issue the script has to order out the front most document window.
-This is done by a command which is misused.
-This issue will be fixed in the near future.
-In other words don't worry about it.

 * I read the message: "Please check the Log".
 What should I do?
 >  Press <button>&#x2325;&#x21E7;&#x2318;L</button> or open the "Gear Action Menu" and chose "Show Log".
 Another option is to look at the log file <a onclick='TextMate.system("open \"$HOME/Library/Logs/TextMateGetBundles.log\"",null);' style="cursor:pointer">here</a>.